Are you unhappy at work?

 Learn How to Say No

-You must learn how to say no to overwhelming things.
-Being overworked can lead you to become overwhelmed by everything you have going on in your life.
+You must learn how to say no to overwhelming jobs, a critical step as you move forward.
+Being overworked can lead you to become overwhelmed by all the things you have going on in your jobs, which is crucial to recognize as you move forward.
 Hence, you must learn to identify which tasks you should do and shouldn’t do to help you manage everything.
+Learning how to manage your time effectively can help reduce the stress of too much work.
+It's essential not only for happiness levels but also so that you don't end up burning out.

 Consider why you’re unhappy at work